Pilar Albarracin, Asnaria, installation, 2010 © Pilar Albarracin Galerie Georges Philippe & Nathalie Vallois © Adagp, Paris, 2025

 Hassen Ferhani is a feature film director (notably Dans ma tête un rond-point in 2015 and 143 rue du Désert in 2019).
 In 2013, he directed the short film Tarzan, Don Quichotte et nous (Une chambre à soi), a moving, madcap cinephile stroll through the Cervantès district of Algiers, presented in the exhibition

 Don Quixote is funny, which means he’s both hilarious and bizarre.
-The laughter aroused by the knight’s extravagant illusions is complex, endearing and caustic: let’s laugh at him, let’s laugh with him, let’s laugh at ourselves!
+The laughter provoked by the knight’s extravagant illusions is complex, engaging and caustic: let’s laugh at him, let’s laugh with him, let’s laugh at ourselves and at the intelligence of being “stupid”!

-Jean-Raymond Fanlo is professor emeritus of Renaissance literature at the University of Aix-Marseille, philologist and translator.
-He translated Don Quichotte for the Livre de poche classique (Laure Bataillon prize in 2015) and is the exhibition’s scientific advisor.
+Jean-Raymond FANLO is professor emeritus of Renaissance literature at the University of Aix-Marseille, philologist and translator.
+He translated Don Quichotte for the Livre de poche classique (Laure Bataillon prize in 2015) and is scientific advisor to the exhibition.

-• Idiocy in art, a conversation with Pilar Albarracin and Morgan Labar, under the watchful eye of Francisco Goya.
+• 2:30 pm to 3:15 pm - Idiocy in art, a conversation with Pilar Albarracin and Morgan Labar, under the watchful eye of Francisco Goya.

-In the exhibition, Spanish artist Pilar Albarracin presents her work Asneria, a satire of false erudition inspired by Goya’s Caprices.
-Morgan Labar is an art historian and critic, specializing in the history of (assumed) stupidity in contemporary art.
+Spanish artist Pilar ALBARRACIN presents her work Asneria in the exhibition, a satire of false erudition inspired by Goya’s Caprices.
+Morgan LABAR is an art historian and critic, specializing in the history of (assumed) stupidity in contemporary art.
 He is currently director of the Ecole nationale supérieure des Beaux-arts de Lyon.

-Abraham Poincheval is a multi-disciplinary artist, who encloses himself in sculptures to conduct nomadic experiments.
-In 2018, he crisscrossed Brittany in a suit of armor for his filmed performance Le Chevalier errant – l’homme sans ici (directed by Mathieu Verdeil- A7 production).
-The armor and film are presented in the exhibition
+Abraham POINCHEVAL is a multi-disciplinary artist, who encloses himself in sculptures to conduct nomadic experiments.
+In 2018, he criss-crossed Brittany in a suit of armor for his performance Le Chevalier errant – l’homme sans ici, filmed by director Mathieu Verdeil (A7 production).
+The armor and film are presented in the exhibition.

 4:00 pm to 6:00 pm – The author, between reality and fiction